 Roper's operations are reported in four segments around common customers, markets, sales channels, technologies and common cost opportunities.
 The segments are: Industrial Technology, Energy Systems and Controls, Medical & Scientific Imaging, and RF Technology.
-Products included within the Industrial Technology segment are industrial pumps, flow measurement and metering equipment, industrial valves and controls, and equipment and consumables for materials analysis and industrial leak testing.
+Products included within the Industrial Technology segment are water and fluid handling pumps, flow measurement and metering equipment, industrial valves and controls, and equipment and consumables for materials analysis and industrial leak testing.
 The Energy Systems and Controls segment's products include control systems, equipment and consumables for fluid properties testing, vibration sensors and other non-destructive inspection and measurement products and services.
-The Medical & Scientific Imaging segment offers medical products and software, high performance digita I imaging products and software and handheld and vehicle mounted computers.
+The Medical & Scientific Imaging segment offers medical products and software, high performance digital imaging products and software and handheld and vehicle mounted computers.
 The RF Technology segment includes products and systems related to comprehensive toll and traffic systems and processing, security and access control, campus card systems, software-as-a-service applications in the freight matching and food industries and utility metering and remote monitoring applications.
 Roper's management structure and internal reporting are aligned consistently with these four segments.

-There were no material transactions between Roper's business segments during 2010, 2009 and 2008.
+There were no material transactions between Roper's business segments during 2011, 2010 and 2009.
 Sales between geographic areas are primarily of finished products and are accounted for at prices intended to represent third-party prices.
 Operating profit by business segment and by geographic area is defined as net sales less operating costs and expenses.
 These costs and expenses do not include unallocated corporate administrative expenses.
 Items below income from operations on Roper's statement of earnings are not allocated to business segments.

 Identifiable assets are those assets used primarily in the operations of each business segment or geographic area.
-Corporate assets were principally comprised of cash, recoverable insurance claims, deferred compensation assets, unamortized deferred financing costs and property and equipment.
+Corporate assets were principally comprised of cash and cash equivalents, recoverable insurance claims, deferred compensation assets, unamortized deferred financing costs and property and equipment.

-Selected financial information by business segment for 2010, 2009 and 2008 follows (in thousands):
+Selected financial information by business segment for 2011, 2010 and 2009 follows (in thousands):